 Much of Klami’s influence came from both French and Spanish music, and his fame was apparent during the generation after that of Jean Sibelius.

-Although he followed shortly after Sibelius, it was renowned French composer Maurice Ravel whom he admired.
+Although he followed shortly after Sibelius, it was French composer and pianist Maurice Ravel whom he admired.

 He studied in Helsinki, Paris, and Vienna and put on his first composition concert in 1928 with “Karelian Rhapsody.”